maubanel/UE5-Lighting/sky-fog/README.md

 You can also adjust how dense the fog is with the **Fog Max Opacity**.
 A value of `1` is the least transulcent and `0` would be completely transparent.
 You can also adjust the **Start Distance**: "*Distance from the camera that the fog will start.*" and **Fog Cuttoff Distance**: "*Scene elements past this distance will not have fog applied.
 This is useful for excluding skyboxes which already have fog baked into them.*" So in our case we don't want a cuttoff as we do not have a skybox with a texture on it.

+Make all the fog changes you see fit on your level.

 https://user-images.githubusercontent.com/5504953/188612919-9d48eb9c-95ed-48f3-ab37-6ca548dd6109.mp4

 ![](../images/line2.png)